DaiJiabin/mysite/content/posts/Java-Learning.md

 ...
 And the greatest reason I learn it, is that ~~I LOVE COFFEE :coffee:~~ its DS are fuxxing easy to use.

-## Basic Using in Java
+## 01. Basic Using in Java

 ### Way to write

-- A __.java__ File can be compiled through __javac__ into __.class__ File. .java File is called Source Code, after Compling it can be deleted.
+- A `.java` File can be compiled through `javac` into `.class` File. `.java` File is called Source Code, after Compling it can be deleted.

+- In every `.java` File can multiple `Class` be written.
+In every `Class` can multiple `Methods` be written.

-- After Compiling, execute __java class_name__ in Terminal to run Functions in a specific class.
+- After Compiling, execute `java class_name` in Terminal to run Functions in a specific class.

 - A .java File can contain multipule class, __but only 1 public class__.
-Besides, the name of the public class must be same as the .java file.
+Besides, the name of the public class must be same as the `.java` file.

 ```java
 // C.java